leccyril/banking-plateform/README.md

 ## Test project

-1. you can explore http://localhost:8086/api to consult the Rest api documentation
+1. you can explore http://localhost:8086/api to consult the Rest api documentation (Not anymore active cause webflux bug, still in progress)
 2. You can use in folder /postman the postman queries to add account, add beneficiaries, or execute transactions.
 3. User with accounts is created in Startup class.